gordonguthrie/TheManual/docs/for_reviewers/for_developers.md

 <!-- https://gordonguthrie.github.io/literatecodereader/ -->
 # For Reviewers

-## If you are an experience Sonic Pi or SuperCollider developer
+## If you are an experienced Sonic Pi or SuperCollider developer

 I need your help to improve quality: